 If students are taking any prescription medications, it must be ensured that all the proper documentation for bringing the medication into the country has been prepared.
 We recommend students visit a doctor at least one month before departure to make sure they are fit to go abroad and that any medication complications are worked out.
 Not all medications approved in one country are legal in other countries, and some countries have stricter regulations than others.
-Students should ask their doctors if their medications are legal in Malaysia, and if it is not, talk to their doctor about switching to another medication.
+Students should ask their doctors if their medications are legal in Malaysia.
 If your medication is legal, you must:

 - Bring your medication in its original containers, which should be clearly labeled.

 - Bring enough medication for the duration of your time abroad.

 - Bring a note from your doctor explaining your medical condition, the medication, and why you are carrying such a large supply.

 Be sure to bring all of these things in your carry-on luggage to present at customs.
 DO NOT PACK YOUR MEDICATION IN YOUR CHECKED BAGGAGE.
 It is important to have all of these documents on hand so your medication is not held up at customs.
 It can be very difficult and costly to get a new prescription in your host country.
 Be aware that it may also be illegal to have any medication shipped to you.

 If you have allergies, reactions to certain medications, foods, insect bites, or other unique medical problems, it is necessary you disclose this information with the proper UCSI International School staff.
 You may also want to consider wearing a “medical alert” bracelet in some situations.
 Students should talk to their doctors to determine what the required medical treatment for their allergies should be.
 As an extra precautionary measure, students may also wish to carry a letter from a physician explaining any necessary treatment.
 If taking over-the-counter allergy medication, students will want to research the availability of your medicine abroad.